corenominal/lincoln-lug-website/README.md

 This repository holds the old Lincoln Linux User Group website.
 The site now redirects to [lincolnlug.org.uk](https://lincolnlug.org.uk/)

+The LUG's website has moved to a [WordPress](https://www.wordpress.org) installation.
+The WP theme can be [found here](https://github.com/corenominal/lincoln-lug-wp-theme-2016).

 ## About Lincoln LUG

 Lincoln LUG is a social group who meet once a month to discuss the latest Linux news, free software and open-source related projects.
 We are a relaxed & friendly group and we welcome new members.